 Current and Upcoming Cultural Exhibits

-“Dena’inaq’ Huch’ulyeshi: The Dena’ina Way of Living”, curated by the Anchorage Museum, will be the first comprehensive exhibition about Dena’ina Athabascan people.
-This exhibition, opening in Fall 2013, will feature about 200 Dena’ina objects from museums across the globe, including caribou skin clothing adorned with fine quill work, puffin beak rattles, and birch bark cradles.
-Dena’ina history and culture will come to life with art, music, storytelling, re-creating settings, and hands-on activities.”
+“Dena’inaq’ Huch’ulyeshi: The Dena’ina Way of Living”, curated by the Anchorage Museum, will be the first comprehensive exhibition about Dena’ina Athabascan people of Southcentral Alaska and the Cook Inlet.
+This exhibition that originally opened in late 2013 features around 200 Dena’ina objects, many of which are featured on loan from museums across the globe.
+These objects include caribou skin clothing adorned with fine quill work, puffin beak rattles, and birch bark cradles.
+Dena’ina history and culture are displayed in a variety of media in a once in a lifetime exhibit that celebrates the little known history of the Dena’ina people which has nearly been lost due to Southcentral Alaska’s rapid modern growth.
+All visitors and residents of the peninsula are encouraged to visit!